 - Those with little or no previous training in linguistics who wish to acquire a knowledge of the discipline;

-- Those with little or no previous training in linguistics who wish to take the degree as a conversion course before proceeding to a research degree.
+- Those with little or no previous training in linguistics who wish to take the degree as a conversion course before; proceeding to a research degree.

-The course can be taken full time over one calendar year or part time over two or three years (daytime only.)
-The taught part of the course consists of core lectures which introduce basic concepts, theory and methodology; and additional seminars which extend the core material into other areas.
+The programme can be taken full time over one calendar year or part time over two or three years (daytime only.)
+The taught part of the programme consists of core lectures which introduce basic concepts, theory and methodology; and additional seminars which extend the core material into other areas.
 A 10,000-word dissertation written over the summer offers students the opportunity to develop original research in an area of special interest.